To be honest, we’ve always been pretty skeptical about best coffee grinders under the $200 price tag.

 What type of coffee is best suited for the Encore?

-In all honesty, we were impressed by all of the different ground textures produced by this burr coffee grinder.
+In all honesty, after an in-depth baratza encore review, we were so impressed by all of the different ground textures produced by this burr coffee grinder.

 Its consistency and versatility are two of the key features that put this grinder at the top of our list.